Parulshandilya/NBA/README.md

 ## Student

 ### Student Login Page
+This page is the Student Login page which contains username and password text boxes for student validation.If the username and password are correct then the user will be directed to the student options page.If the username or password is incorrect then Invalid username or password statement is displayed.

  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/studentLogin.png" width="500" title="hover text">
 </p>

 ### Student Page
+This page contains options to fill out course and batch for which feedback is to be filled.It contains two buttons The logout button will take you to the homepage and the feedback form button will take you to the feedback form page.
  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/studentPage.png" width="500" title="hover text">
 </p>

 ### Student Feedback

+This form contains the parameter for a student feedback in the form of stars corresponding to each question.The student can fill the form and then click on submit button to give their feedback.

  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/studentFeedback.png" width="500" title="hover text">